charles-sharman/ccad/doc/configuring_display.rst

 add_menu
 --------

-If you know gtk and you want menu items fancier than strings, **add_menu**, a lower-level menu manipulation method is available.
+If you know qt and you want menu items fancier than strings, **add_menu**, a lower-level menu manipulation method is available.
 See the API for details.